The Life and Legend of Wyatt Earp: Related shows

 O'Brian recreated the role of Earp in two episodes of the CBS television series Guns of Paradise (1990) alongside Gene Barry as Bat Masterson and again in 1991 in The Gambler Returns: The Luck of the Draw, also with Barry as Masterson.
 An independent movie, Wyatt Earp: Return to Tombstone, was released in 1994 featuring new footage of O'Brian as Earp mixed with flashbacks consisting of colorized scenes from the original series.
 The new sequences co-starred Bruce Boxleitner (who had himself played Earp in the telefilm I Married Wyatt Earp), Paul Brinegar (who later joined the Rawhide cast), Harry Carey, Jr. (who had, a year earlier, played Marshal Fred White in Tombstone), and Bo Hopkins.

 With the emergence of television in the 1950s, producers spun out a large number of Western-oriented shows.
 At the height of their popularity in 1959, more than two dozen "cowboy" programs were on weekly.
 At least five others were connected to some extent with Wyatt Earp: Bat Masterson, Tombstone Territory, Broken Arrow, Johnny Ringo, and Gunsmoke.

 Episodes of The Life and Legend of Wyatt Earp are rebroadcast on the cable television network, Grit.
-Two episodes of the show are aired daily on Cozi TV until it was removed.
+Two episodes of the show were aired daily on Cozi TV until it was removed.
 FETV currently airs the show as of April 29, 2024.
 It can also be found on some streaming services, such as Tubi.

 UK television network Talking Pictures TV began a re-run of series 1 from Wednesday 24 July 2024.